 After you move on from that step, you’ll see a list of available flights for the day you selected, along with several days that follow over in the left sidebar, making it easy to view availability on alternative dates as well.

-Unfortunately the site will only display availability for one cabin at a time, but it’s easy enough to switch to a new class of service — just click to modify your original search at the top bar and make any adjustments you need to.
+Unfortunately, the site will only display availability for one cabin at a time, but it’s easy enough to switch to a new class of service — just click to modify your original search at the top bar and make any adjustments you need to.
 In addition to availability, you’ll also see the total number of miles and the amount of cash co-payment required for your booking (including taxes and fuel surcharges in Korean Won, about 1,000 Won to 1 USD).

 If you have the required miles and you’ve already sent Korean Air the required documentation to activate award bookings on your account, you can complete the booking then.
-Otherwise, you can call up the Skypass call center to have an agent put the itinerary on hold for you — you can request that the hold remain until just two days before departure, even if you’re booking months out.
+Otherwise, you can call up the Skypass call center to have an agent put the itinerary on hold for you — you can request that the hold remains until just two days before departure, even if you’re booking months out.
 Then, you only need to complete the booking process before the hold expires, and, once you're ticketed and confirmed on the flight, you'll be able to select your seats.